stormdotcom/TrackSocket/README.md

-# SocketScout
+# TrackSocket

-**SocketScout** is a real-time device tracking application that leverages WebSocket technology to provide seamless and instant updates on device locations.
-Ideal for monitoring devices in real-time, SocketScout is designed for both developers and enthusiasts interested in location tracking and real-time data updates.
+**TrackSocket** is a real-time device tracking application that leverages WebSocket technology to provide seamless and instant updates on device locations.
+Ideal for monitoring devices in real-time, TrackSocket is designed for both developers and enthusiasts interested in location tracking and real-time data updates.

 ## Features